elkateeb88/appChatGpt/PRESENTATION.md

 > "In a world that moves at the speed of light, the winner is the one who simplifies things for their customers.
 >
-> Nimro is not just an app... it's a whole new experience.
+> Numeroesim is not just an app... it's a whole new experience.
 >
 > An experience where the customer asks a simple question, gets a beautiful solution, and buys with the click of a button.
 >